 St. Clair College has enjoyed substantial growth in international enrolment in recent years.
 Students from around the globe now account for approximately 40 per cent of the school’s 14,000 full-time attendees at its five campuses in Windsor and Chatham.
 The college specializes in health sciences and community studies, engineering technology and skilled trades, as well as media art and design.
 Business and IT programs are popular, as are programs in nursing and health sciences.

 The Zekelman School of Business and Information Technology was recently built in downtown Windsor.
-The Centre for Applied Health Sciences, a 100,000-square-foot facility with state-of-the-art technology, is designed to simulate a real hospital environment; the centre has specialized labs for ultrasound, cardiovascular and respiratory therapy, along with simulated patient-care suites, a complete dental clinic and a simulated pharmacy.
+In 2022, a 15,000-square-foot e-sports arena, home to the esports administration and entrepreneurship diploma program, opened in the Zekelman Centre.
+The 100,000-square-foot Centre for Applied Health Sciences is designed to simulate a real hospital environment.
+The centre has specialized labs for ultrasound, cardiovascular and respiratory therapy, along with simulated patient-care suites, a complete dental clinic and a simulated pharmacy.

 • Esports Administration and Entrepreneurship: Students apply business skills to the world of multiplayer video game competitions.

 • Electric Drive Vehicle Technician: This diploma program prepares students for a career in the maintenance, service and repair of electric vehicles, plug-in hybrid electric vehicles and hybrid electric vehicles.

 • Diagnostic Medical Sonography: Students gain knowledge of anatomy, pathology, physical applications and examinations to provide diagnostic ultrasound images.